django-cms/djangocms-frontend/docs/source/plugins/components.rst

 handful of available alert messages.

 .. image:: screenshots/alert-example.png
+    :alt: A contextual alert message

 Alerts can be marked dismissible which implies that a close button is added on the right hand side.

 .. image:: screenshots/alert-plugins.png
+    :alt: The plugin tree of an Alert plugin
     :width: 391

 .. note::